 After seeing homemade fruit gummy recipes all over Pinterest for a while, I really wanted to add them to my gluten-free recipe repertoire – after all, a child’s life is not complete without fruit gummy snacks, right?
-But I never did make any, because a).
+But I never did make any because a).
 We don’t buy fruit juice very often, and b).
 Even if we did, we don’t really want Garrett guzzling it.
-Fruit juice being full of fructose, it’s kind of like drinking sugar.
+Fruit juice is full of fructose, it’s kind of like drinking sugar.

-I used unsweetened cranberry juice in my first batch (you know that’s sour!), but with only three Tablespoons of honey, and the kefir which isn’t sweet, Garrett loved them!
+I used unsweetened cranberry juice in my first batch (you know that’s sour!), but with only three Tablespoons of honey, and the kefir, which isn’t sweet, Garrett loved them!Print

 Kefir Gummy Treats

 - Let cool until still warm, but no longer hot.
 If it’s hot, it kills the good stuff in the kefir, if it’s room temp. it solidifies.

 - Don’t worry about greasing or lining the pan, they’ll come out when they’re cold.

-Refrigerate for half an hour or so, cut, and dump out of mold.
+- Refrigerate for half an hour or so, cut, and dump out of mold.
 Store in an air-tight container in the refrigerator.

 Update: After making these several times, peach purée (which you can see in the top picture) has become our favorite variety.
 I highly recommend it!